Space-time design for deep joint source channel coding of images Over MIMO channels: Introduction

 \section{Introduction}

-Shannon's separation theorem states that separate source and channel coding is optimal at the infinite block length asymptotic.
-However, practical systems are limited to finite block lengths, in which case, separation can be highly sub-optimal.
-Over the years, researchers have designed various joint source and channel coding (JSCC) algorithms to improve the reconstruction performance at the receiver \cite{trad_jscc}.
-However, due to the higher complexity and difficulty in designing such codes, separation-based schemes are still widely used.
-Recently, due to the increasing interest in augmented and virtual reality (AR/VR) systems and other latency-constrained edge applications, JSCC schemes are receiving growing interest, also under the framework of semantic communications \cite{sematic_deniz}.
+Shannon's separation theorem states that separate source and channel coding is optimal at the infinite block length regime.
+However, practical systems are limited to finite block lengths, and separation can be highly sub-optimal.
+Over the years, researchers have designed many joint source and channel coding (JSCC) algorithms to improve the reconstruction performance at the receiver \cite{trad_jscc}.
+However, due to the difficulty of designing and implementing such codes, separation-based schemes are still widely used.
+Recently, due to the increasing interest in latency-constrained edge applications, JSCC schemes are receiving growing interest, also under the framework of semantic communications \cite{sematic_deniz}.

-Deep learning with deep neural networks (DNN) have also found applications in various communication problems \cite{OAC,FLOAC,mimo_det}, including compression \cite{image_compress,neuraldsc} and channel coding \cite{sparc, turboae, feedbackcode}.
-The lack of high-performing practical JSCC schemes also motivated research on deep learning aided JSCC schemes over the last years \cite{bourtsoulatze2019deep, kurka2020deepjscc, jsccofdm, paprjscc}.
-In \cite{bourtsoulatze2019deep}, the authors proposed the first deep learning based JSCC scheme called DeepJSCC for wireless image transmission, and showed that it achieves comparable performance with the separation schemes while avoiding the cliff-effect.
-DeepJSCC is later extended to the channels with feedback in \cite{kurka2020deepjscc}, and to multipath fading channels in \cite{jsccofdm, wu2022channel}.
-All of these works illustrate the effectiveness of DeepJSCC as a promising technology for next-generation communication systems.
+Deep neural networks (DNNs) have found applications in various communication problems, including compression \cite{image_compress, neuraldsc} and channel coding \cite{sparc,feedbackcode}.
+The lack of high-performing practical JSCC schemes also motivated research on DNN-aided JSCC schemes \cite{bourtsoulatze2019deep, NTSCC, Kurka:TWC:21, jsccofdm,wu2022vision}.
+In \cite{bourtsoulatze2019deep}, the authors proposed the first DNN-based JSCC scheme, called DeepJSCC, for wireless image transmission, and showed that it achieves comparable performance with state-of-the-art separation schemes while avoiding the `cliff-effect'.
+DeepJSCC is later extended to channels with feedback \cite{kurka2020deepjscc}, to successive refinement \cite{Kurka:TWC:21}, and to multi-path fading channels in \cite{jsccofdm, wu2022channel}.
+All of these works illustrate that DeepJSCC is a promising technology for next-generation communication systems.

 JSCC over block-fading multiple-input multiple-output (MIMO) channels is studied in \cite{jsccmimogaussian} from an information-theoretic perspective, focusing on the high signal-to-noise ratio (SNR) regime.
-The authors proposed a layered transmission scheme, and showed that each layer should operate on a different point at the diversity-multiplexing trade-off \cite{div_mul}.
+The authors proposed a layered transmission scheme, and showed that each layer should operate at a different point on the diversity-multiplexing trade-off \cite{div_mul}.
 This analysis is later extended to the finite SNR regime in \cite{layered_broadcast}.
-However, the analysis in both of these papers are mainly theoretical focusing on Gaussian sources.
+However, the analysis in both of these papers is mainly theoretical focusing on Gaussian sources.